taw00/howto/howto-configure-swap-file-for-linux.md

 #bs=1536 # 1.5 times the size of RAM (1024   * 1.5)
 bs=2048 # Twice the size of RAM (1024 * 2) - recommended if in doubt

-# Create a swapfile - it can take a bit to finish - be patient
+# Create a swap file - it can take a bit to finish - be patient
 TOTAL_MEM=$(free -k|grep Mem|awk '{print $2}')
 dd if=/dev/zero of=/swapfile bs=$bs count=$TOTAL_MEM
 chmod 0600 /swapfile